Red Ahead: Red Line South Reconstruction Project

 On May 19, 2013, at 2 a.m., the Dan Ryan branch closed as part of the Red Line South Reconstruction project, which cost $425 million.
 Track conditions were causing Red Line riders to experience longer travel times, crowded trains and unreliable service.
-The tracks had extensive repairs which were able to be completed over a five-month period with full closure, as opposed to a four year schedule if construction was limited to weekends only.
-This project improved commute time, faster rides, and the overall passenger experience.
-As part of the project, the Garfield, 63rd, and 87th stations were renovated and equipped with an elevator, making all Dan Ryan branch stations into ADA (Americans with Disabilities Act) compliance.
-During the closure, Red Line trains were rerouted on the South Side Elevated to Ashland/63rd, while all Green Line trains went to Cottage Grove.
+The tracks had extensive repairs over a five-month period with full closure, as opposed to four years had construction been limited to weekends.
+This project improved commute times, faster rides, and overall passenger experience.
+As part of the project, the Garfield, 63rd, and 87th stations were renovated and equipped with an elevator, making all Dan Ryan branch stations ADA (Americans with Disabilities Act) compliant.
+During the closure, Red Line trains were rerouted on the South Side Elevated to Ashland/63rd, while all Green Line trains went to Cottage Grove with some evening rush hour trains terminating at the Loop.
 A free shuttle bus system was implemented from Garfield to the Dan Ryan stations south of 63rd Street and from Roosevelt to Cermak-Chinatown.
 The newly reconstructed Dan Ryan branch and the nine stations reopened on October 20, 2013 at 4 a.m.

 Red Line Extension Project

-Since 2006, proposals have been underway to extend the Red Line south from 95th Street.
-The CTA developed nine different proposed routes, one of which includes routing the Red Line down the median of the Bishop Ford Freeway and another in the median of Interstate 57.
-During an alternatives analysis meeting on April 11, 2007, CTA narrowed further study down to five possible routes, two for bus rapid transit and three for heavy rail (rapid) transit.
-The two bus routes would travel south from the 95th/Dan Ryan terminal either down Halsted Street or Michigan Avenue, while the heavy rail routes left for consideration were the Halsted and Michigan corridors (either underground or elevated) as well as the Union Pacific Railroad corridor (elevated or trench), which would traverse southeastward toward the South Shore Line.
-In October 2008, the CTA commissioned a $150,000-study of an extension due south from 95th Street to 130th Street in the community area of Riverdale.